 The entire process is often better left to a disavow links service, unless you have hours of time and a lot of know-how.
 It is a bit like working on your own car–you might be able to do it, but you will need to buy tools, spend a lot of time experimenting and looking things up, and then hope that you have gone far enough, but not too far, with your repairs.

-The disavow page itself even warns people to be cautious when attempting the process themselves, as this screenshot from our WMT account shows:
+The disavow page itself even warns people to be cautious when attempting the process themselves, as this screenshot from Google’s disavow links page shows:

 The type of service we offer for links disavowal, checks for all of the right parameters that a beneficial link ought to have and then will leave intact the links that are both organic and powerful.
 Furthermore, the service will also likely check your analytics to ensure that you do not remove links that bring in organic traffic.
 So, what are the circumstances when you would disavow links to your domain?